 Don’t get me wrong.
 I’m not pleading a case to hear all that’s going on in that head of yours!
-But it’s also not a “no man’s land,” either.
-Our thought life is a reflection of what is going on in our hearts; our thought life is an entrance “door” to examining the desires that drive my emotions and behavior.
-Leave that door unopened to anyone else, and it can lead any of us down some very dark paths.
-If we want to find freedom from the enslaving sexual desires that trap us, then we must be willing to allow others, and for us to challenge others, at the level of our thoughts and fantasies.
+But it’s also not a “no man’s land” either.
+Our thought lives are a reflection of what is going on in our hearts; our thought lives are a door to examining the desires that drive our emotions and behavior.
+Leave that door unopened to anyone else, and it can lead any one of us down some very dark paths.
+If we want to find freedom from the enslaving sexual desires that entrap us, then we must be willing to allow others to challenge us at the level of our thoughts and fantasies.

 So, what’s going on in our sexual fantasies?
 I believe, if we’re honest with ourselves, that these secret fantasies represent a place where we find ourselves in control.
 We live in a world that is largely out of our control, one that frequently seems to be against us.
-Our fantasy life is a desperate attempt to carve out a little spot in this world where something works out our way.
-Finally!
+Our fantasy lives are a desperate attempt to carve out a little spot in this world where something works out our way—finally!
 I know that’s a major issue in my life.

-Many men, for example, will ask me if it’s OK to fantasize about their wives.
-I’ll ask if their wife is built different in their fantasies.
-But most would respond that it’s more about their wives doing things in their fantasy that they wouldn’t do in real life.
-Does this sound OK to you?
-Better still—ask your wife if it sounds OK to her.
+Many men, for example, will ask me if it’s okay to fantasize about their wives.
+I’ll ask if their wives are built different in their fantasies.
+But most would respond that it’s more about their wives doing things in their fantasies that they wouldn’t do in real life.
+Does this sound okay to you?
+Better still, ask your wife if it sounds okay to her.

-Fantasy lives always intrude upon real life, somewhere.
+Fantasy lives always intrude upon real life, somewhere, somehow.
 They aren’t harmless; they affect the way we think about or even relate to others in our lives.
 I know I need God to speak to that part of my heart with authority and grace.
-I know He does speak to that place.
-He does so through the words of His people, to whom I’ve opened up my heart to allow in and challenge my illusions of self-importance.
+I know he does speak to that place.
+He does so through the words of his people, to those I’ve opened up my heart to, allowing them to challenge my illusions of self-importance.